Skip to main content

 So you can run EVALUATE Customer to output all the rows in the customer table

 But you don't just have to use a table name, you can use any function that returns a table.
-To get a distinct list of all the values in a column you can use the VALUES function which returns a table with a single row with all the unique values from the specified column.
+To get a distinct list of all the values in a column you can use the VALUES function which returns a table with a single column with all the unique values from the specified column.

 EVALUATE